What are the responsibilities and job description for the Public Safety Telecommunicator position at City of Rochester?

 Special Requirements

-- Must acquire State of Minnesota Criminal Justice Information Systems (CJIS) certification within six (6) months from date of hire
+- Individuals hired must acquire State of Minnesota Criminal Justice Information Systems (CJIS) certification within six (6) months from date of hire

 - This position requires completion of a finger-printed background investigation as a condition of employment